RELIANCE-EOSC/rohub-portal-documentation/docs/ROHub-navigation/RO_contents.md

 ### Accessing EGI Binder resources
+The ROs containting resources assecible from  EGI binders can be acessed similarly like the EGI notebook resources.
+AFter loging in to ROHub once the user navigates to the folder containing such a resource and selects the specific resource, the download icon gets activated.
+Upon clicking to the download icon the user can see two option poping up, "Download Resource" and "Open Resource in EGI binder".
+On clicking the first option the resources will be downloaded locally to the user.
+On choosing the second option the logeed in user will be transferred to the EGI platform and the resource will be opned on EGI Binder.
+Screenshots are provided below.

 <p align="center"> <img src="https://box.psnc.pl/f/2aec31a4ed/?raw=1" width="900"> </p>
 <div align="center"> Figure 5: Accessing EGI Binder resources in ROHub portal </div>